Code-Institute-Submissions/jcode-bootcamp/README.md

 * As a returning visitor, I want to be able to quickly compare reviews & stories of success against information I have found from competitors.
 * As a returning visitor, I want to quickly be able to get in touch with the organisation regarding any queries.

+### Business Goals

+This business aims to:
+* Generate more leads via contact form.
+* Increase web traffic and be discovered by a larger audience.

 ### Design

 * Colour Scheme
-    * The three main colours used across jCode are blue, orange and white.
+    * The three main colours used across jCode are blue, orange and grey.

 * Typography
     * The Fjalla One font is the font used for titles across the website, and Roboto is used for all paragraphs, with Sans-Serif as the fallback for both, in case the font isn't being imported to the site correctly for a user.
 These are both very clean fonts, with a modern feel, making them appropriate for clearly representing the information across the site.